HarperDB/documentation/docs/developers/clustering/README.md

-# Clustering
+# NATS Clustering

+HarperDB 4.0 - 4.3 used a clustering system based on NATS for replication.
+In 4.4+, HarperDB has moved to a new native replication system that has better performance, reliability, and data consistency.
+This document describes the legacy NATS clustering system.
 HarperDB clustering is the process of connecting multiple HarperDB databases together to create a database mesh network that enables users to define data replication patterns.

 HarperDB’s clustering engine replicates data between instances of HarperDB using a highly performant, bi-directional pub/sub model on a per-table basis.
 Data replicates asynchronously with eventual consistency across the cluster following the defined pub/sub configuration.
 Individual transactions are sent in the order in which they were transacted, once received by the destination instance, they are processed in an ACID-compliant manner.
 Conflict resolution follows a last writer wins model based on recorded transaction time on the transaction and the timestamp on the record on the node.